MinaWilliamson/MinaWilliamson/README.md

 <h1>Hi, I'm Mina! <br/><a>Programmer</a>, Foss Dev</a>, Linux Nerd</a></h1>
  <h2>A Little about me:</h2>
-I'm an aspiring Python and C++ developer with a great deal of interest in FOSS and Linux based development.
-At the moment I am currently cutting my teeth into programming via Python, and from there plan to learn the fundamentals of C++.
-I'm interested primarily in working in software and Game Development, and plan to hone my craft while working an IT Help Desk job.
+I’m an aspiring software developer passionate about FOSS and Linux-based development.
+I’m currently learning Python as a foundation for C++, with a focus on software and game development, and I aim to gain practical experience through IT support.
 <br></br>

 <h2>Python Projects:</h2>
-  <b>Currently I have a single repository where I store all my Python Projects. https://github.com/MinaWilliamson/python-portfolio</b>
+  <b>Currently my main project is a DnD dice roller application

-  Here you can find one off scripts as well as my current larger projects:
+Future projects I hope to tackle:

-  - Working on a desktop note-taking application, with snippet markdowns, and a tagging/search function utilising SQLite for those who want an offline, private, and secure coding knowledge base.
+  - A desktop note-taking application, with snippet markdowns, and a tagging/search function utilising SQLite for those who want an offline, private, and secure coding knowledge base.

 - Making small games for my portfolio, such as simple platformers and rogue-likes to demonstrate my coding ability.
 I'm also an artist so I plan to feature my own artwork and assets I've created.